remy/renvy/README.md

 ## Features

 - Expands `$VAR` by default (via [dotenv-expand](https://github.com/motdotla/dotenv-expand)). **Important** escaped `\$` does not work, and is expanded to `undefined`.
 To disable env expansion, set environment value `NO_EXPAND=true`.
-- Supports `.env.example` if the file is found in the current working directory (via [dotenv-safe](https://github.com/rolodato/dotenv-safe/blob/master/index.js))
+- Supports `.env.example` if the file is found in the current working directory (very similar to [dotenv-safe](https://github.com/rolodato/dotenv-safe/blob/master/index.js) - but merges environment values first, then checks)

 ## CLI usage